joeraut/joeraut.github.io/content/about.md

 +++
-menu = "main"
 title = "About"
-type = "about"
-weight = -190
 +++

-### I'm a software engineer at AWS and Computer Science student at Stellenbosch University.
+**I'm a software engineer at AWS and Computer Science student at Stellenbosch University.**

-I find myself passionate about good code, information security, IoT and machine learning, with a burning desire to learn new technologies across the stack.
+I find myself passionate about information security, IoT and machine learning, with a burning desire to learn new technologies across the stack.

 On the hobby side, I enjoy putting together fun hardware and software projects, with a particular interest in interactions between hardware and the internet.